 It is critical to accurately determine the plasmid DNA concentration using 260-nm absorption.
-DNA content must be determined by 260nm absorption (estimates of DNA content based on the intensity of gel bands are not sufficiently accurate).
+DNA content must be determined by 260-nm absorption (estimates of DNA content based on the intensity of gel bands are not sufficiently accurate).
 Determine the DNA purity using a 260 nm/280 nm ratio; the ratio should be 1.8.
-Prepare the plasmid DNA solution in sterile TE buffer or water at concentration of 0.2ug/ul to 2.0ug/ul.
+Prepare the plasmid DNA solution in sterile TE buffer or water at concentration between 0.2ug/ul and 2.0ug/ul